skeep/jscweb-2016/README.md

 ![alt tag](https://raw.github.com/skeep/jscweb-2016/master/screenshots/tempUrl.png)

 ## To deploy to production
-Once you merge your branch to `master`, your latest code in the `/public` folder will be deployed to [Production website](2016.jschannel.com) and your previous temporary link will get destroyed.
+Once you merge your branch `develop`, merge `develop` to `master` and then your latest code in the `/public` folder will be deployed to [Production website](2016.jschannel.com) and your previous temporary link will get destroyed.

 ## For any queries, contact:
 [Suman Paul](https://github.com/skeep)